 • Group 2 – Increasing doses of mosunetuzumab, given in the same way as Group 1, AND continued treatment with a BTKi (taken as prescribed) for up to 6 weeks from the start of mosunetuzumab treatment

 This is an open-label trial, which means everyone involved, including the participant and the clinical trial doctor, will know the clinical trial treatment that the participant has been given.
-Participants may also receive tocilizumab as an infusion into the vein (intravenous infusion) if they experience certain side effects during the clinical trial.
+Participants may also receive tocilizumab as drip into a vein given slowly if they experience certain unwanted effects during the clinical trial.

 6. Are there any risks or benefits in taking part in this clinical trial?